synqs/synqs.github.io/content/publication/hesse-2020/index.md

 publishDate: '2020-12-28T14:25:17.978686Z'
 publication_types:
 - '2'
-abstract: In atomic physics experiments, magnetic fields allow to control the interactions between atoms, eg. near Feshbach resonances, or by employing spin changing collisions.
-  The magnetic field control is typically performed indirectly, by stabilizing the current of Helmholtz coils producing the large bias field.
-Here, we overcome the limitations of such an indirect control through a direct feedback scheme, which is based on nitrogen-vacancy centers acting as a sensor.
-This allows us to measure and stabilize magnetic fields of 46.6 G down to 1.2 mG RMS noise, with the potential of reaching much higher field strengths.
-Because the magnetic field is measured directly, we reach minimum shot-to-shot fluctuations of 0.32(4) ppm on a 22 minute time interval, ensuring high reproducibility of experiments.
-This approach extends the direct magnetic field control to high magnetic fields, which could enable new precise quantum simulations in this regime.
+abstract: In ultracold quantum gases, the interactions between the individual atoms can be controlled by applying magnetic bias fields.
+As magnetic field fluctuations limit the precision here, typically a feedback loop needs to be employed to regulate the current through a pair of Helmholtz coils.
+No commercially available magnetic field sensor allows to measure large fields directly with high enough precision, leading to many unsatisfactory solutions being used in experiments.
+Here, we demonstrate a direct magnetic field stabilization in a regime previously not accessible, using NV centers as the magnetic field sensor.
+This allows us to measure and stabilize fields of 4.66 mT down to 12 nT RMS noise over the course of 24 h, measured on a 1 Hz bandwidth.
+We achieve a control of better than 1 ppm after 20 min of integration time, ensuring high long-term stability for experiments.
+This approach extends direct magnetic field control to strong magnetic fields, which could enable new precise quantum simulations in this regime.
-publication: 'arxiv:2003.08101'
+publication: 'New J. Phys. **23**, 023037'
 url_preprint: http://arxiv.org/abs/2003.08101

 ---